gnoblet/gnoblet.github.io/README.md

 # Guillaume Noblet's Personal Website

 This repository contains the source code for my personal website built with React, TypeScript, and Vite.
 The website showcases my professional profile, projects, blog, and contact information.
+It features a modular theming system and efficient Quarto document rendering with caching.

 ## 🚀 Live Site